HortonworksUniversity/Security_Labs/HDP-3.0.1-AD.md

 - Once installed, restart components that require restart (e.g. HDFS, YARN, Hive etc)
 ![Image](https://github.com/HortonworksUniversity/Security_Labs/blob/master/screenshots/hdp3/ranger-30-11.png)

-- (Optional) In case of failure (usually caused by incorrectly entering the Mysql nodes FQDN in the config above), delete Ranger service from Ambari and retry.
+- (Optional) In case Ranger fails to install, its usually caused by incorrectly entering the Mysql nodes FQDN in the config above.
+If this happens, delete Ranger service from Ambari and retry.